 States mandate certain levels of automobile insurance as a way to protect the car owner, as well as the general public, against extreme financial loss in case of an accident.
 If car insurance was not mandatory and a person experienced a serious accident, the people in the other car would have to incur medical and personal expenses to cover any injuries or harm to property.

-By having automobile insurance, the person with the insurance that caused the accident would not be liable for the total amount of damages as defined in the insurance policy.
-The insured person would be liable only for their deductible, which is the amount they have to pay before the insurance company begins to make the remaining payments.
+By having automobile insurance, the person with the insurance that caused the accident would not be liable for the total amount of damages defined in the insurance policy.
+The insured person would be liable only for their deductible, which is the amount they have to pay before the insurance company makes the remaining payments.